kurtosis-tech/kurtosis/core/TUTORIAL.md

 }
 ```

-We're almost there - we just need to use our test suite!
+Now that we have our test in our test suite, we need to give Kurtosis the tools it needs to run it!

 ## The Controller
-To orchestrate all the steps required to run a single test, we need to provide Kurtosis a controller Docker image that will run code that instantiates our test suite, passes it to an instance of Kurtosis' [TestController](https://github.com/kurtosis-tech/kurtosis/blob/develop/controller/test_controller.go), and calls the `RunTest` function to run the test.
-This means that we need to write a main function that performs the steps above, and a Dockerfile that will generate an image to run our main function.
+To orchestrate all the steps required to run a single test, we need to provide Kurtosis the Docker image of a controller that will instantiate our test suite, create an instance of Kurtosis' [TestController](https://github.com/kurtosis-tech/kurtosis/blob/develop/controller/test_controller.go), and call the `RunTest` function to run our test.
+The controller must be a Docker image, so we'll need to write a main function that performs the needed work and a Dockerfile to generate an image to run our main function.

-When we look at what we need to write in our main function, we discover that we already have our test suite but creating a new instance of a `TestController` requires many arguments that we won't know how to provide.
-Fortunately, the Kurtosis initializer will pass our controller Docker container these values via Docker environment variables.
-The complete list of the environment variables that our image will receive is defined in the `generateTestControllerEnvVariables` function inside [TestExecutor](https://github.com/kurtosis-tech/kurtosis/blob/develop/initializer/parallelism/test_executor.go), so we'll need to make sure that we receive them in our Dockerfile:
+When we look at instantiating `TestController`, we notice that its constructor requires many arguments that we won't know how to provide.
+Fortunately, our controller container will be launched with these values via Docker environment variables.
+The complete list of the environment variables that our image will receive is defined in the `generateTestControllerEnvVariables` function inside [TestExecutor](https://github.com/kurtosis-tech/kurtosis/blob/develop/initializer/parallelism/test_executor.go), so we'll need to make sure we write a Dockerfile that uses them like so:

 ```
 # ...image-specific Docker initialization things